Australian clothes retailers focus on costs, brands as profits fall

 Specialty Fashion shares slumped nearly 13 percent in early deals to touch 4-1/2 month lows, while Pacific Brands was up 0.88 percent at A$0.58.

-Earlier this month, Perth-based Wesfarmers Ltd (WES.AX), Asia's largest retailer by market value, posted strong sales growth in its Coles grocery and Bunnings home improvement units in its forecast-topping annual profit.
+Earlier this month, Perth-based Wesfarmers Ltd, Asia's largest retailer by market value, posted strong sales growth in its Coles grocery and Bunnings home improvement units in its forecast-topping annual profit.

 But its apparel and household goods supermarket chain Target posted a near 37 percent fall in earnings before interest and tax.